nibscbioinformatics/viralevo/docs/output.md

 * [pipeline_info] - automatically generated pipeline information
 * [reports] - contains the analysis report
 * [stats] - contains tables summarising alignment and trimming logs

-* [work] - unless otherwise specified with -w /my/work/folder this will contain Nextflow working files from the run
+* [work] - unless otherwise specified with -w /my/work/folder this will be placed in the working directory, and contain Nextflow working files from the run